golevelup/nestjs/packages/stripe/README.md

 Stripe secrets you can get from your Dashboard’s [Webhooks settings](https://dashboard.stripe.com/webhooks).
 Select an endpoint that you want to obtain the secret for, then click the Click to reveal button.

 `account` - The webhook secret registered in the Stripe Dashboard for events on your accounts
+`account_test` - The webhook secret registered in the Stripe Dashboard for events on your accounts in test mode
-`connect` - The webhook secret registered in the Stripe Dashboard for events on Connected accounts
+`connect` - The webhook secret registered in the Stripe Dashboard for events on Connected accounts `connect_test` - The webhook secret registered in the Stripe Dashboard for events on Connected accounts in test mode

 ```typescript
 import { StripeModule } from '@golevelup/nestjs-stripe';